ceejbot/polyclay/README.md

 Serialize the model as a string by calling `JSON.stringify()`.
 Includes optional properties.

-### clearDirty()
+### obj.clearDirty()

 Clears the dirty bit.
-The model cannot be rolled back after this is called.
-Is called by the persistence layer on a successful save.
+The object cannot be rolled back after this is called.
+This is called by the persistence layer on a successful save.

 ## Persisting in CouchDB